AIO1/PrimeNGTableReusableComponent/README.md

 - **notApplyingFiltersText** (string): The text to be shown next to the number of total records available (not applying filters).
 The default value is: "Number of available records".
 - **actionColumnName** (string): The column name were the action buttons will appear.
 Default value is: "Actions".
 - **actionsColumnAligmentRight** (boolean): By default true, it can be changed to false to make the actions column appear in the left part of the table, instead that on the right.
-- **actionsColumnFrozen:** (boolean): By default true.
+- **actionsColumnFrozen** (boolean): By default true.
 If true, it will freeze the actions column so that if the table is scrolled horizontally, it will remain visible.
-- **actionsColumnResizable:** (boolean): By default false.
+- **actionsColumnResizable** (boolean): By default false.
 If true, it will allow the user to resize the actions column.
-- **rowSelectorColumnActive:** (boolean): By default false.
+- **rowSelectorColumnActive** (boolean): By default false.
 If true, a column will be shown to the user that includes a checkbox per row.
 This selection and filtering that the user can do is all managed by the table component.
 You can fetch the selected rows through the output selectedRows.
-  @Input() rowSelectorColumName: string = "Selected"; // The column name were the row selector checkboxs will appear
+- **rowSelectorColumName** (string): The title of the row selection column.
+By default is "Selected".
-  @Input() rowSelectorColumnAligmentRight: boolean = true; // If row selector column is put at the right end of the table (or false if its at the left)
+- **rowSelectorColumnAligmentRight** (boolean): By default true.
+If true, the row selector column is put at the right end of the table (or false if its at the left).
-  @Input() rowSelectorColumnFrozen: boolean = true; // If the row selector column will be frozen
+- **rowSelectorColumnFrozen** (boolean): By default true.
+If true, the row selector column will be frozen.

 There is an output which you can access from other components: